CarloWood/linuxviewer/docs/chapters/03_Drawing_a_triangle/01_The_Vulkan_API.md

 <a id="imageless-framebuffer"></a>
 {% capture tip_content %}
-The `vk::Framebuffer` that is used rendering by Linuxviewer is encapsulated by `vulkan::RenderPass` that stores a unique pointer to an
+The `vk::Framebuffer` that is used for rendering by Linuxviewer is encapsulated by `vulkan::RenderPass` that stores a unique pointer to an
 [imageless framebuffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkPhysicalDeviceImagelessFramebufferFeaturesKHR.html).
 Consequently, Vulkan 1.3 is required as is support for this feature by the physical device.